 |Sync||Options to overwrite objects that exist in Cloud Storage||No overwrite option||

 Storage Transfer Service uses checksum metadata, when possible, to detect changes between objects in the source storage system and Cloud Storage.
-Transfer service for on-premises data uses the source object's last modified time and source object's size and compares those to the last modified time and size when the object was last copied to Cloud Storage.
+For file systems, Storage Transfer Service uses the source object's last modified time and size and compares those to the last modified time and size when the object was last copied to Cloud Storage.

 When Storage Transfer Service detects a new or changed object on the source storage system, it copies the complete object to Cloud Storage.
 You can change this behavior, so that Storage Transfer Service overwrites objects with the same name that exist in Cloud Storage regardless of changed state.
 For more information, see TransferOptions.

-When Transfer service for on-premises data detects a new or changed object on the on-premises machine, it copies the complete object to Cloud Storage.
+When Storage Transfer Service detects a new or changed object on the file system, it copies the complete object to Cloud Storage.
 This behavior isn't changeable.
 To copy files that exist in Cloud Storage, either delete the corresponding objects in the destination Cloud Storage bucket, or choose a new prefix for the destination objects.

 |Bandwidth control||Not supported||Supported—can set limits across all transfers in the project in MB/s increments|